 As you and I work together we may become aware of patterns that exist in your life that are unhelpful, or possibly harmful to you.
-We can explore change and look at the ways in which you can implement change within yourself and your life.
+I have noticed that these patterns tend to change naturally as we develop our understanding and acceptance of ourselves.
 I will never tell you what to do – I believe that you are the expert on you, and I see it as part of my job to help you discover that.

 Training, qualifications & experience